koneko/towerdefense/README.md

 Creeps may go through another creep if they are faster (they may overlap).
 Creeps may have special attributes.

+### Creep resistance and weaknesses
+Creep may be resistant or weak to a specific type of damage.
+For each creep there will be a percentage of damage reduction/increase for each damage type.

 ### Basic Creep

 - Health: 2 HP
 - Speed: 1 Grid unit per second
 - Special attributes: None
+- Damage resistance:
+  - Physical: 0%
+  - Divine: 0%
+  - Fire: 0%
+  - Ice: 0%
+  - FrostFire: 0%

 ### Quick Creep [WIP]